ai-hospital-services/medicine-prescriber-prototype/README.md

 ```

 ### Setup backend api in google kubernetes engine
+Make sure you've configured oauth2 tenant like `Auth0` or any other, to enable access tokens for backend api.
+Use the postman collection in `backend/ai-hospital.services.postman_collection.json` to run queries after the following steps:
 ```sh
 # make sure the docker image for backend api has been built with image tag for GCR in Asia, like,
 # asia.gcr.io/<PREFIX>-<ENVIRONMENT>/backend-api:<VERSION>